ophub/amlogic-s9xxx-openwrt/router-config/README.md

 In the wired network settings of `your computer`, change the IPV4 `IP` to manual settings, fill in the IP `192.168.1.2`, fill in the subnet mask `255.255.255.0`, and leave the other blanks blank.

 Enter `192.168.1.1` in the browser to access `OpenWrt`.
 The default user name is `root` and the default password is `password`.
-After logging in, under the `System` menu, select the `TTYD terminal`, enter `openwrt-install` directly, and `press Enter`.
-Automatic installation.
-During the process, let you choose the type of your `Amlogic S9xxx STB`, fill in the serial number correctly, such as `13`, `enter and press Enter` to continue the installation.
-The firmware will be written into the `EMMC` of the `Amlogic S9xxx STB`.
-After the prompt is complete, `unplug the USB hard drive`, `unplug the power supply`, and `reinsert the power supply`.
-OpenWrt will boot from the `EMMC` partition of the `Amlogic S9xxx STB`.
-Wait `1 minute` to log in.
-The IP is still `192.168.1.1`, and the account password is still the `default`.
-(If you don’t like to write to the `EMMC` of the `Amlogic S9xxx STB`, you can `always plug in the USB hard disk and use OpenWrt in the USB`.
-The EMMC system responds `faster` to the USB hard disk.)
+After logging in, under the `System` menu, select the `Amlogic Service`, select the `Install OpenWrt`

 More detailed operations can be viewed in the detailed installation instructions of the repository: [amlogic-s9xxx/install-program](https://github.com/ophub/amlogic-s9xxx-OpenWrt/tree/main/amlogic-s9xxx/install-program)

 ## 9. Update firmware

-`Log in to your OpenWrt system`, under the `System` menu, select the `File Transfer` function to `upload the OpenWrt.img.gz firmware`, and `wait a while`, and see the system prompts that the `upload is complete`, select the `System menu` > `TTYD terminal` , and enter the `openwrt-update` command to update.
+`Log in to your OpenWrt system`, under the `System` menu, select the `Amlogic Service`, select the `Replace OpenWrt Kernel` to update.
 (You can update from a higher version such as 5.40 to a lower version such as 5.30, or from a lower version such as 5.91 to a higher version such as 5.96.
 The kernel version number does not affect the update, and `you can freely update/downgrade`.)

 ## 10. Personalized firmware customization update tutorial